TheMegamind/Hubitat-Drivers/piholeV6BlockingControl/README.md

 1. **JSON Configuration**
    - Each Pi-hole is defined by a JSON object with `name`, `url`, and an optional `password`.
-   - If you remove or rename a Pi-hole in the JSON, the parent automatically removes the old child device and creates a new one.
+   - If a Pi-hole is removed from or renamed in the JSON, the parent automatically removes the old child device and creates a new one.
 Any existing automations referencing the old device need to be updated or removed.
      - *Note: Hubitat will sometimes refuse to remove a child device if it is “in use” by an app.
-If that occurs, you’ll see an error message in the logs.*
+If that occurs, an error message will appear in the logs.*

 2. **Authentication & Timed Disables**
    - Child drivers re-authenticate if a Pi-hole session ID expires.